AFC System Security Boundaries

 Streaming Validation & Memory-Efficient Ingestion

 Real-world AFC deployments rarely operate in isolation.
-They continuously ingest GTFS-RT feeds, vehicle telemetry, and passenger tap events, all of which must be reconciled against expected service patterns.
-Data validation pipelines must enforce boundary checks at ingestion: rejecting malformed tap records, verifying cryptographic nonces from validators, and cross-referencing route IDs against active service calendars.
-Loading entire day’s worth of tap events into memory is a guaranteed path to OOM failures during rush-hour surges.
-Production pipelines must leverage generator-based streaming and bounded buffers.
+They continuously ingest GTFS-RT feeds, vehicle telemetry, and passenger tap events, all of which must be reconciled against expected service patterns before they reach the Schema Validation Pipelines that model them downstream.
+The ingestion boundary enforces the first line of checks: rejecting malformed tap records, detecting replayed nonces, and refusing anything missing a required field.
+Loading an entire day of tap events into memory is a guaranteed path to OOM failures during rush-hour surges, so the boundary is built on generator-based streaming and bounded buffers rather than list accumulation.

 import logging